wp-plugins/nextgen-facebook/readme.txt

 = Adds SEO and Open Graph =

-Search Engine Optimization (SEO) and [Open Graph](http://ogp.me/) meta property tags are added to the head section of your webpages to describe the content for Google Search, Facebook, and other social websites.
-When someone shares one of your webpages, the title, description, images, videos, author profiles, etc. will be presented properly to social websites.
+Search Engine Optimization (SEO) and [Open Graph](http://ogp.me/) meta property tags are added to the head section of your webpages, to describe the content for Google Search, Google+, Facebook, and many other social websites.
+When someone shares your webpages, the title, description, images, videos, author profiles, etc. will be presented properly to the social websites.
 Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn.

-NextGEN Facebook Open Graph (aka NGFB Open Graph) goes well beyond others in handling various media and archive-types.
-It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, and search results.
-NGFB Open Graph also detects images from a variety of sources (featured, attached, preview, shortcodes, etc.), and embedded videos in the content -- and includes one or more in your Open Graph property tags (see the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).
+NextGEN Facebook Open Graph (aka NGFB Open Graph) goes beyond other plugins, offering a mature, stable, high-performance platform, with support for various media sources and archive-types.
+NGFB Open Graph will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, and search results.
+It also detects and uses images from a variety of sources (featured, attached, preview, shortcodes, etc.), and embedded videos in the content -- including one or more in your Open Graph property tags (see the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).

 **Once installed and activated, NGFB Open Graph adds all the essential Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings**.
 Although if you have at least one image in your Media Library (or NextGEN Gallery) that represents your website, you may want to select it as your Default Image on the General Settings page.

+All options are carefully explained on each settings page -- there's no need to purchase extra documentation, how-to videos, etc.

 = Provides Social Sharing =